dybowski-pawel/coding-examples/examples/idleon/README.md

 3. [ ] Optimizations
      Since PoC is dirty code to just see if it works, and clean code is the same code, just polished, there most probably will be a lot of improvement places.
 4. [ ] More minigames
      The fist minigame I want to start with is chopping, since this one should be the easiest to automate.
 Next will be mining, fishing, then catching.
-Those are all minigames I know of right now.
+Those are all minigames I know of right now.\
+5. [ ] Linux support
+     If all is done, I might as well make it linux compatible.